-Fundraising for our 4 Parish Chosen Charities this year – SVP donations and appeal – Retiring collections from the national Church list and Archdiocesan list – occasional sponsorships and appeals.
+Fundraising for our 3 Parish Chosen Charities this year: Aid to the Church in Need (ACN), Southport Lifeboat Trust and Christ the King school chaplaincy – SVP donations and appeal – Retiring collections from the national Church list and Archdiocesan list – occasional sponsorships and appeals.
 Socials and events are important for community spirit as well as fundraising.
-Donations of food and clothing are given for Alco Care, St Marie’s sandwiches, the Soup Kitchen, The Foodbank, and more recently for Asylum Seekers.
-Time and Caring is given by some in Ainsdale Community Care, the Ministry of Consolation and Coffee & Chat and Ministers of Communion at homes.
+Donations of food and clothing are given for St Marie’s sandwiches, the Soup Kitchen, The Foodbank, and for Asylum Seekers Merseyside.
+Time and Caring is given by parishioners in Place2Be, Ainsdale Community Care, Ainsdale Foodbank, Southport Soup Kitchen, St Marie’s, bereavement care, Coffee & Chat and Communion to homes and to those in Southport hospital.

 In addition to this local outreach, how do we increase our outreach Nationally and Globally with political involvement as Christian citizens.
 CAFOD and the Archdiocesan Justice and Peace Commission can help here, facing up to the demands of climate change, peace, justice for the excluded….…..